kakao/hbase-packet-inspector/README.md

   -c --count=COUNT          Maximum number of packets to process -d --duration=DURATION    Number of seconds to capture packets -k --kafka=SERVERS/TOPIC  Kafka bootstrap servers and the name of the topic
-                              TOPIC:
+                              /TOPIC:
-                                T      Both requests and responses to T T1/T2  Requests to T1, responses to T2 T/     Requests to T, responses are ignored /T     Requests are ignored, responses to T -v --verbose              Verbose output
+                                /T      Both requests and responses to T /T1/T2  Requests to T1, responses to T2 /T/     Requests to T, responses are ignored
+                                //T     Requests are ignored, responses to T -v --verbose              Verbose output
 ```

-When file arguments are not given, hbase-packet-inspector will capture live
+When file arguments are not given, HPI will capture the live stream of packets
-stream of packets from a network interface (root permission is required).
-It
+from a network interface (root permission required).
+It will continue until
-will continue until a specified time has passed (`--duration`), or a certain
+a specified time has passed (`--duration`), or a certain number of packets
-number of packets have been processed (`--count`), or the user interrupted it
+have been processed (`--count`), or the user interrupted it by pressing the
-by pressing enter key.
-Then it will launch command-line and web-based SQL
+enter key.
+Then it will launch command-line and web-based SQL interfaces so
-interfaces so you can analyze the results using SQL.
+you can analyze the results using SQL.

 ![In-memory database](images/h2.png)